 Evidence of Neolithic inhabitants has been found in several Long Chambered Cairns in the area, all built to a similar pattern and usually sited in an east/west alignment.

-The parish is drained by two streams, Carsphairn Burn and the River Deugh which join each other near the parish church.
-The land is chiefly hilly, but almost in the centre of the parish there is an extensive plain which commences near the junction of the streams and extends northward for a distance of two miles, to the Holm of Daltallachan.
+The parish is drained by two streams, Carsphairn Burn and the River Deugh which join each other near the church.
+The land is chiefly hilly, but almost in the centre of the parish there is an extensive plain which commences near the junction of the streams and extends northward for a distance of two miles, to the Holm of Daltallochan.
 This was most certainly the bed of an ancient lake.

 The Lagwine Cairn stands to the east of the remains of the old mansion house of Lagwine.
 This is the only house in the parish of Carsphairn with any claim to antiquity dating back to the 18th Century.
 The house was approached by a fine avenue of trees and it is reputed to be the birthplace of Sir Loudon Macadam, the celebrated road engineer.
-The Lagwine Cairn is formed of small stones surrounded by water.
-The Cairn is circular and can still be made out without difficulty, but a large portion of the material has been removed for building purposes.
+Lagwine Cairn is formed of small stones surrounded by water.
+The cairn is circular and can still be made out without difficulty, but a large portion of the material has been removed for building purposes.
 The Cairn measures 363 feet in circumference and its height is now about 20 feet.

-The situation of Cairn Avel is the nearest of the three Cairns to the village of Carsphairn, and is nearly intact.
+Cairn Avel is the nearest of the three cairns to the village of Carsphairn, and is nearly intact.
 Stones which had been removed laid on the north-west part of the circle, and the height of the Cairn appears not to have been altered.
 It is an irregular circle, 236 feet in circumference, with a height of fully 20 feet.
 Although made of a simple construction the effect of this piled up mass of stones rising on a lonely hillside is singularly impressive.
 It may be mentioned that while the Cairns of Daltallachan and Lagwine take their names from the farms on which they stand, the Cairn of Avel gives its name to the farm which is called Cairn Avel.

 They are all of the Silurian rock of the district; two of them contain pebbles and crystals of quartz.
 The circle measures 67 feet 6 inches in length by 54 feet in breadth.
 On the north the stones lie in pretty regular order, standing about 4 and 5 yards apart; on the south side two of the stones now lie close together; the two largest stones lie on the east and west sides; the stone on the east side is 6 feet in length, that on the west side is 7 feet long.